daviddigital/dearintegrations/README.md

 # dearintegrations
 A collection of notes /code snippets for setting up DEAR Inventory API on Zapier

+Zapier App is currently private/email only and set up for a client - if interested please contact and I will forward to you

+# POST /CUSTOMERS

 1. List Contacts and Addresses as Parent Keys.
 Be sure to check "include in JSON body"

 2. Using the Create endpoint for the POST API request requires a workaround as there is a "Name" field for both Customers and Contacts

-Zapier App is currently private/email only - if interested please contact and I will forward to you

 Example structure